eclipse-researchlabs/brain-iot-tutorials/_tutorial/20-distributed.md

 We first need to copy the BRAIN-IoT core repositories to the HTTP server.
 These contain the Event Bus, Behaviour Management Service, BRAIN-IoT User Interface and their dependencies.

-You can either clone and build the [fabric-deployment](https://git.repository-pert.ismb.it/BRAIN-IoT/fabric-deployment){:target="_blank"} project from GitLab or download the latest [brain-iot-repos.zip](https://nexus.repository-pert.ismb.it/repository/maven-snapshots/com/paremus/brain/iot/brain-iot-repos/0.0.1-SNAPSHOT/brain-iot-repos-0.0.1-20200720.125205-11.zip) from Nexus.
+You can either clone and build the [fabric-deployment](https://git.repository-pert.ismb.it/BRAIN-IoT/fabric-deployment){:target="_blank"} project from GitLab or download the latest [brain-iot-repos.zip](https://nexus.repository-pert.ismb.it/repository/maven-snapshots/com/paremus/brain/iot/brain-iot-repos/0.0.1-SNAPSHOT/brain-iot-repos-0.0.1-20200720.125205-11.zip) from Nexus to in the root of the HTTP server.

 If you chose to build the `fabric-deployment` project, the zip is located in